jdotolsson/ghost-plugins/src/tabbed-code/ReadMe.md

 ## Installation

-1. Put the link to the style sheet in header of code injection.
+1. Put the style header of code injection.
-2. Put the link to the script file in the footer section of code injection
+2. Put the script footer section of code injection